rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 a single toss is p.
 We begin by setting up a separate random variable for each toss.

-if we assign value of head = 1, and value of tail = 0, and the probability of getting a head is p, then SD(x):
+if we assign value of head = 1, and value of tail = 0, and the probability of getting a head is p, then σ(x):

 p is also our group mean: